Religion and LGBTQ people: Hinduism

-Hinduism has taken various positions, ranging from positive to neutral or antagonistic.
-Referring to the nature of samsara, the Rigveda, one of the four canonical sacred texts of Hinduism says 'Vikruti Evam Prakriti' (perversity/diversity is what nature is all about, or, what seems un-natural is also natural), which some scholars believe recognizes homosexuality as natural, if not an approval of homosexuality.
+Hinduism does not have a central authority.
+Many Hindu sects have taken various positions on homosexuality, ranging from positive to neutral or antagonistic.
+Referring to the nature of Samsara, the Rigveda, one of the four canonical sacred texts of Hinduism says 'Vikruti Evam Prakriti' (Perversity/diversity is what nature is all about, or, What seems unnatural is also natural), which some scholars believe recognizes homosexuality as natural, if not an approval of homosexuality..
 Sexuality is rarely discussed openly in Hindu society, and LGBTQ issues are largely a taboo subject — especially among the strongly religious.
-A "third gender" has been acknowledged within Hinduism since Vedic times.
-Several Hindu texts, such as Manu Smriti and Sushruta Samhita, assert that some people are born with either mixed male and female natures, or sexually neuter, as a matter of natural biology.
+A "third gender" has been acknowledged within numerous Hindu texts.
+Several Hindu texts, such as Manu Smriti and Sushruta Samhita, assert that some people are born with either mixed male and female natures, or sexually neuter, as a matter of natural biology (while at the same time there are examples of speaking negatively in regards to male homosexuality as shown by the Manu Smriti and Arthashastra).
 They worked as hairdressers, flower-sellers, servants, masseurs and prostitutes.
+In addition, each Hindu denomination had developed distinct rules regarding sexuality, as Hinduism is not unified and is decentralized in essence.
 Today, many people that identify as hijras are officially recognized as a third gender that is neither male nor female in India; they mostly live on the margins of society, and many still work in prostitution, or make a livelihood as beggars.

 Several Hindu religious laws contain injunctions against homosexual activity, while some Hindu mythologies speaks favorably of lesbian relations and some third-gendered individuals were highly regarded by Hindu legends.
 Hindu groups are historically not unified regarding the issue of homosexuality, each one having a distinct doctrinal view.

 A damsel who pollutes (another) damsel must be fined two hundred (panas), pay the double of her (nuptial) fee, and receive ten (lashes with a) rod.